Conservation

 Throughout its history, the Sacramento Audubon Society has advocated for smart growth, the protection and expansion of wildlife habitat, and the reduction of hazards to birds.
-As the population of the Sacramento area expands, bird habitat can be lost or impacted by adjacent land use changes.
+As the population of the Sacramento area expands, this can have a negative impact on bird habitat.

-The Sacramento Audubon Society sits on the Board of the Environmental Council of Sacramento whose mission is to achieve regional sustainability, livable communities, environmental justice, and a healthy environment and economy for existing and future residents.
-Sacramento Audubon also sits on the Habitat Committee (Habitat 2020) which is a coalition that works to protect the lands, waters, wildlife and native plants in the Sacramento region.
+The Sacramento Audubon Society sits on the Board of the Environmental Council of Sacramento (ECOS) whose mission is to achieve regional sustainability, livable communities, environmental justice, and a healthy environment and economy for existing and future residents.
+In addition to Sacramento Audubon Society’s work on local issues with ECOS, we support these conservation efforts.

 Bobelaine Audubon Sanctuary